Ittiwat812/SMARTX/README.md

 - **Dr. Somchart Fugkaew** - Advisor.

+## Support the Project

+If you find this project useful and would like to support its continued development, please consider making a donation.
+Your contributions help to encourage further development and improvements.

+You can donate via PayPal: [Donate here](https://www.paypal.me/Ittiwat812)

+Thank you for your support!

 ## License

 This project is licensed under the Sirindhorn International Institute of Technology (SIIT), Thammasat University.
 All rights reserved.